 Bugando Medical Centre (BMC) is a 900-bed referral and teaching hospital in Mwanza, Tanzania.
 As one of Tanzania’s four largest hospitals, it serves 17 million people throughout the Lake Zone.
 Touch and BMC have worked in partnership since our inception in 2004 and it is a flagship institution of our Treat & Train Network.
 In addition to providing patient care, BMC provides nursing and Assistant Medical Officer training for ~300 students.

-Sengerema Designated District Hospital (SDDH) is a 300-bed Catholic hospital that offers public services to over 700,000 people in the Sengerema district.
-SDDH joined our Treat & Train Network in 2013 and was the first hospital to host our external clinical rotations for healthcare students.
-SDDH attends over 10,000 births per year and, in 2014, was the first hospital to pilot and implement our Mobilizing Maternal Health program.
+Sengerema Council Designated Hospital (SCDH), formerly known as Sengerema Designated District Hospital, is a 300-bed Catholic hospital that offers public services to over 700,000 people in the Sengerema district.
+SCDH joined our Treat & Train Network in 2013 and was the first hospital to host our external clinical rotations for healthcare students.
+SCDH attends over 10,000 births per year and, in 2014, was the first hospital to pilot and implement our Mobilizing Maternal Health program.

 Shinyanga Regional Hospital is a government owned 300-bed hospital serving a catchment area of over 1.5 million people.
 Shinyanga has been a part of Touch’s Treat & Train Network since 2014 and is now hosting external clinical rotations for Bugando students as well as implementing our Mobilizing Maternal Health program for the Shinyanga region.